 While Kirsten has moved on from PTA, we wish her and Mal all the best with their new lil’ monster — and their new daughter.

 Thirty years in, Frank still has the same love and passion for music and is more excited for his hobby now than ever before.
-He left Dagogo for a brief stint at Woo Audio before a short stay at PTA; Frank left to found Headphone.Guru and can be found at headphone meets and audio shows all over the country.
+He left Dagogo for a brief stint at Woo Audio before a short stay at PTA; Frank left to create Headphone.Guru.
+He can be found at headphone meets and audio shows all over the country.

 Shockingly, he doesn’t “do” vinyl, being utterly content with his ever-growing collection of music stored in lossless digital form.
 He is terrible at photography and apologizes in advance for the shoddy pictures he might force upon his hapless readers.
 Consider yourself warned.

-John, also an alum of Inner Fidelity and Digital Audio Review, likely can be found at Darko Audio.
+John, also an alum of Inner Fidelity and Digital Audio Review.
+He is likely found at Darko Audio.

 He’s spent the last ten years enthusiastically listening to music through systems that make his friends and family doubt his mental health.